Fallout 76 guide: tips and tricks, how to survive in Appalachia

 Inside the rail stations, there is a map on the wall with some pins stuck inside of it.
 It turns out that these pins indicate where all of the train stations are in the game, so you can bring up your own map to show where your train station is in relation to the main map.
 This is vital because each one contains a free Stash Box to enable you to store everything you have picked up, and a Vendor that can sell you various items.

 These should be enough tips to get you started on your adventure in the outside world, away from the safe confines of Vault 76.
-We hope you’ll check back soon when the game launches officially for more on the ruined world of Appalachia, what each perk card does, and what you need to craft certain weapons.
+We hope you’ll check back soon as there’s the many quests that the game has throughout the ruined world of Appalachia, what each perk card does, and what you need to craft certain weapons.